 One thing I did learn with age and maturity, wearing hijab is not just placing a piece of fabric on top of your head and covering your hair; you also need to dress modestly as well.
 That was actually a hard lesson for me to understand.
 I could never fully wrap my mind around covering my arms, and other clothing requirements.

 As a result in high school, I began to ask questions and do research for myself.
-Wearing hijab was still in my heart and I loved being a hijabi, but I realized it was no longer for the love and sacrifice, I was making for Allah(swt), instead for the identity and style I created for myself in hijab.
+Wearing the hijab was still in my heart and I loved being a hijabi, but I realized it was no longer for the love and sacrifice, I was making for Allah(SWT), instead of for the identity and style I created for myself in hijab.
 I spent my senior year researching modesty and hijab in Islam, and formed a new definition, and was ready to take a step out of my comfort zone.

 I decided to go into the next chapter of my life, I’m going to become an overall improved version of myself.
 I wanted to impact the world around me and make a difference in my community.
 Knowing and still valuing the lessons and principles I learned as a Muslimah, modesty was still very important to me.
 I finally came to terms with my definition, and realized wearing a hijab may not be apart of it.
 I was ready to test out my new theory, and experience life without the hijab.

 I may no longer wear hijab or clothing that covers my body, but my actions and how I portray myself to the world is how I am a modest Muslimah.
 I care more about the way I carry myself and treat people around me, than necessarily what I wear or don’t wear on my body.
 The question of whether or not Muslim women are required to wear a hijab will always be a debate.
 Who knows, maybe one day I’ll be back in hijab.
 Regardless, I am still a proud Muslimah, and happy with the decision I made.